jkomoros/adjacency-map/README.md

 #### ValueDefinitionTagConstant

 Extracts the named constant for each of the tags on the result node.
-If the constant doesn't exist on that tag, null will be returned for that tag.

 If there are no tags on the result node it will evaluate to `[null]`.